boucadair/encrypted-dns-forwarders/draft-rbw-add-encrypted-dns-forwarders.md

    applications on a home router.
 Further, DNS providers have optimized the encrypted DNS forwarder to run in a container in home routers.

-   However, upgrading DNS to use encrypted transports introduces deployment complications as to how to sustain current offerings with local services.
+   However, upgrading DNS to use encrypted transports (e.g., DNS over HTTPS (DoH) {{?RFC8484}}, DNS over TLS (DoT) {{?RFC7858}}, and DNS over QUIC (DoQ) {{?RFC9250}}) introduces deployment complications as to how to sustain current offerings with local services.

-   This document describes the problem encountered to host encrypted DNS resolvers, such as DNS over HTTPS (DoH) {{?RFC8484}}, DNS over TLS (DoT) {{?RFC7858}}, and DNS over QUIC (DoQ) {{?RFC9250}} in managed CPEs.
+   This document describes the problem encountered to host encrypted DNS resolvers in managed CPEs.
 It also discusses limitations of existing solutions.

 # Conventions and Definitions